 She led the team of scholars who created the database SuffrageandtheMedia.org and American Journalism‘s April 2019 special issue, “Women’s Suffrage and the Media.”
 She contributed to and co-edited a volume of essays with Linda Steiner and Carolyn Kitch, for which Dr. Steiner took the lead, the 2020 Front Pages, Front Lines.

-She was a Senior Fellow of the Schuster Institute for Investigative Journalism at Brandeis University from 2013 until its closing in 2019, is on the board of managers of the East Hampton Library, the editorial board of the scholarly journal, American Journalism: A Journal of Media History, and on the awards committee for the Helen Bernstein awards, administered by the New York Public Library.
+She was a Senior Fellow of the Schuster Institute for Investigative Journalism at Brandeis University from 2013 until its closing in 2019, the editorial board of the scholarly journal, American Journalism: A Journal of Media History, and on the awards committee for the Helen Bernstein awards, administered by the New York Public Library.
+A member of the board of managers of the East Hampton Library since 2012, she currently serves as its president.

 Her digital projects include the online database undercoverreporting.org; a major independent report on WNYC’s digital transformation from 2010-13; Blowing Minds: The Rise of Underground Comix and the Alternative Press (1965-72) about the life and times of the East Village Other; Primary Sources, an archive of significant journalism-related conversations with major figures, produced on video; and, in collaboration with other NYU Journalism colleagues and the New York Times, the Local East Village (2009-2013), and from 2013-2020, Bedford + Bowery with New York Magazine.